hmrc/contact-frontend/README.md

 ![alt tag](docs/beta-feedback.png)

-The form consists of the following fields:
+This form consists of the following fields:
 - service rating (radio button group with 5 values)
 - user's name
 - user's email address
 - additional comments (optional)

-Feedback responses are forwarded to Deskpro with subject *"Beta feedback submission"*
+Feedback responses are forwarded to Deskpro with the subject *"Beta feedback submission"*

-This functionality can be used in two modes:
+This functionality can be implemented by consuming services in two modes:
-* form displayed as a separate, standalone page
+* as a form displayed within a separate, standalone page
-* form included in the underlying page, retrieved by partial and initially hidden
+* as a form included in the underlying page, retrieved by a partial and initially hidden

 If you want to display this form as a standalone page, you should render such a link on your page:
-* if user is unauthenticated - `https://www.development.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=${serviceId}&additinal parameters`
+* if the user is unauthenticated - `https://www.{environment}.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=${serviceId}&additional parameters`
-* if user is authenticated - `https://www.development.tax.service.gov.uk/contact/beta-feedback?service=${serviceId}&additional parameters`
+* if the user is authenticated - `https://www.{environment}.tax.service.gov.uk/contact/beta-feedback?service=${serviceId}&additional parameters`

+'{environment}.' is not included in the case of the production environment.

 Customization flags:
-* *service* - consuming services should specify their identifier as a 'service' parameter of requests to contact-frontend.
-Value of this parameter will be later passed to Splunk and will allow you to properly analyze feedback
+* *service* - consuming services should specify their identifier as the 'service' parameter of requests to contact-frontend.
+The value of this parameter will be later passed to Splunk and will allow you to properly analyze feedback
-* *canOmitComments* - consuming services can decide that the 'comments' field is optional.
-In order to to that, the consuming service must add 'canOmitComments=true' field to the request
+* *canOmitComments* - consuming services can decide whether the 'comments' field is optional.
+To make this the case, the consuming service must add 'canOmitComments=true' field to the request
-* *backURL* - (only for standalone page).
-Beta feedback form can contain 'Back' button redirecting the user back to the consuming service.
-In order to achieve that, the consuming service has to specify destination URL.
+* *backURL* - (only for standalone page mode).
+A 'Back' button redirecting the user back to the consuming service can be embedded into the Beta Feedback form.
+In order to achieve this, the consuming service has to specify a destination URL.

-If you want to embed feedback form on your page, you have to create endpoints in your frontend service that redirect users requests to contact-frontend and wrap HTML code returned in a response in your services layout.
+If you want to embed the feedback form on your page, you have to create endpoints in your frontend service that redirect user requests to contact-frontend and wrap HTML code around the returned in a response in your services layout.
 Three requests need to be handled:

 a) GET endpoint to show the form.
-This should result in making backend GET call to the endpoint `https://contact-frontend.public.mdtp/contact/beta-feedback/form?{params}`.
-Where params should consist of:
+This should result in making a backend GET call to the endpoint `https://contact-frontend.public.mdtp/contact/beta-feedback/form?{params}`, where params should consist of:
- * *submitUrl* - url that should be used by user to make POST to submit the form.
-This form should be handled by the endpoint described below.
+ * *submitUrl* - url that should be used by the user to make a POST request to submit the form.
+This should be set to the value of the POST endpoint implemented in b).
- * *service* - consuming services should specify their identifier as a 'service' parameter of requests to contact-frontend.
-Value of this parameter will be later passed to Splunk and would allow to properly analyze feedback
+ * *service* - consuming services should specify their identifier as the 'service' parameter of requests to contact-frontend.
+The value of this parameter will later be passed to Splunk and would allow proper analysis of feedback
- * *canOmitComments* - consuming services can decide that 'comments' field is optional.
-In order to to that, consuming service have to add 'canOmitComments=true' field to the requst
+ * *canOmitComments* - consuming services can decide whether the 'comments' field is optional.
+To make it optional, the consuming service must add 'canOmitComments=true' field to the request
- * *csrfToken* - CSRF token generated from cookies of consuming service.
-This parameter will be added automatically by [play-partials](https://github.com/hmrc/play-partials) library and service itself shound't add it manually
+ * *csrfToken* - CSRF token generated from cookies of the consuming service.
+This parameter will be added automatically by the [play-partials](https://github.com/hmrc/play-partials) library and the service itself should't add it manually.
-This endpoint will return HTML partial than can be then embedded in the page layout.
+This endpoint will return a HTML partial than can then be embedded in the page layout.

 b) POST endpoint to submit the form.
-This should return in making backent POST call to the endpoint `https://contact-frontend.public.mdtp/contact/beta-feedback/form?resubmitUrl`.
-Where *resubmitUrl* is a public facing URL to this endpoint
+This should result in making a backend POST call to the endpoint `https://contact-frontend.public.mdtp/contact/beta-feedback/form?resubmitUrl`, where the *resubmitUrl* is a public facing URL to this endpoint

-In case form submission has succeeded, this endpoint returns HTTP 200 response containing identifier of the ticket that has been created.
-In such case the consuming service should redirect user to the endpoint that displays confirmation page (descripted below).
+In the case where form submission succeeds, this endpoint will return a HTTP 200 response containing the identifier of the ticket that has been created.
+In such a case, the consuming service should redirect the user to the endpoint that displays the confirmation page (described below).

-In case form submission fails, this endpoint returns HTTP 400 response containing HTML snippet containing the form with errors higlighted.
+In the case where form submission fails, this endpoint will return a HTTP 400 response with a body of a HTML snippet containing the form with errors higlighted.
-This snippet has to be displayed again to the user.
+This snippet must be displayed again back to the user.

-c) GET endpoint to display a confirmation of the successful submission.
-This should result in making GET call to the endpoint `https://contact-frontend.public.mdtp/contact/beta-feedback-confirmation` which would then return HTML partial with confirmation message that should be decorated with the layout of consuming service.
+c) GET endpoint to display confirmation of the successful submission.
+This should result in making a GET call to the endpoint `https://contact-frontend.public.mdtp/contact/beta-feedback-confirmation`, which will then return HTML partial with a confirmation message decorated with the layout of the consuming service.

 Handling of partials can be simplified by using [play-partials](https://github.com/hmrc/play-partials) library.

-Good example how to integrate feedback form with the service can be found in this repository: [business-rates-valuation-frontend](https://github.com/hmrc/business-rates-valuation-frontend)
+A good example of how to integrate the feedback form with the service can be found in this repository: [business-rates-valuation-frontend](https://github.com/hmrc/business-rates-valuation-frontend)

 [[Back to the top]](#top)

 # Integration guide <a name="integration-guide"></a>

-Below you can find brief description how to use forms provided by contact-frontend in your service
+Below, you can find a brief description of how to use forms provided by contact-frontend in your service.

-Detailed integration guide can be found on the [Confluence](https://confluence.tools.tax.service.gov.uk/display/PlatDev/Customer+Contact+Services%3A+Integration+Guide)
+A detailed integration guide can be found on [Confluence](https://confluence.tools.tax.service.gov.uk/display/PlatDev/Customer+Contact+Services%3A+Integration+Guide).

 [[Back to the top]](#top)

 ## Cross-Origin Resource Sharing (CORS) <a name="cross-origin-resource-sharing-cors"></a>

-When contact forms are embedded on the service's pages, the client's browser communicates with contact-frontend using AJAX requests.
+When contact forms are embedded on a service's pages, the client's browser communicates with contact-frontend using AJAX requests.
-This might cause problems when the service runs on other domain that the one used by contact-frontend (which is `www.tax.service.gov.uk`).
-In such case user's browser will block cross-domain AJAX requests, considering them as suspicous.
+This may cause problems when the service runs on a different domain from the one used by contact-frontend (which is `www.tax.service.gov.uk`).
+In such a case, the user's browser will block cross-domain AJAX requests, considering them suspicous.

-If you want to use contact-frontend in the service that runs on other domain, this can be done by explicitly specifying that other domain in configuration of contact-frontend.
-Contact-frontend service will then use [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Cross-Origin Resource Sharing) to allow browser to accept such cross-domain requests.
+If you want to use contact-frontend in a service that runs on another domain, this can be done by explicitly specifying that other domain in the configuration of contact-frontend.
+Contact-frontend service will then use [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Cross-Origin Resource Sharing) to allow the browser to accept such cross-domain requests.

-To achieve that the service uses standard  [CORS Filter](https://www.playframework.com/documentation/2.5.x/CorsFilter) provided by Play Framework.
+To achieve that, the service uses the standard  [CORS Filter](https://www.playframework.com/documentation/2.5.x/CorsFilter) provided by Play Framework.
-Configuration is defined in `contact-frontend.yaml` within the evenronment specific `app-config`.
-Here is the example configuration:
+Configuration is defined in `contact-frontend.yaml` within the environment specific `app-config`.
+Here is example configuration:
 ```
 play.filters.cors.allowedOrigins.0: "https://ewf.companieshouse.gov.uk"
 play.filters.cors.allowedOrigins.1: "https://www.qa.tax.service.gov.uk"